The Abomination of Heinz Carbonara

 Bowl of Heinz carbonara

-Heinz Spaghetti Carbonara in their own words
+Heinz Spaghetti Carbonara, in their own words

-Heinz describe their carbonara as "perfect for kids and adults alike" and a "great solution for a quick and satisfying meal at home."
+Heinz describes their carbonara as "perfect for kids and adults alike" and a "great solution for a quick and satisfying meal at home."
 Cut through the spin though, and it's clear the product is aimed at the kitchen-dodging Gen Z generation who want to feel like they are eating a culinary delicacy but don't want the hassle of making it themselves.

 Comparison of Heinz and homemade carbonara

-Heinz carbonara: a taste test
+The taste test

 A tin of Heinz Spaghetti Carbonara